jesus-ale43/temp-mail/PRIVACY_POLICY.md

 ## Information Collection and Use

 The TempMail bot generates and manages temporary email addresses for use in online services and other temporary purposes.
-When you use the bot, it temporarily stores your Discord user id and the generated email addresses for the sole purpose of providing you with access to the data provided by a third-party service, 1secMail.com.
+When you use the bot, it temporarily stores your Discord user ID and the generated email addresses for the sole purpose of providing you with access to the data provided by a third-party service, 1secMail.com.
 The bot does not store the content of received messages.

 ## Third-Party Services